 In 2017, US based data centers alone used up more than 90 billion kilowatt-hours of electricity.
 To give some perspective on how much energy that amounts to, it would take 34 massive coal-powered plants generating 500 megawatts each to equal the power demands of those data centers.
-On a global scale, data centers utilized about 416 terawatts of power, or roughly 3% of all electricity generated on the planet.
-For context, the energy consumption of all the world’s data centers amounted to 40% more than all the energy consumed by the United Kingdom, an industrialized country with over 65 million people.
+On a global scale, data centers power consumption amounted to about 416 terawatts, or roughly three percent of all electricity generated on the planet.
+For context, data center energy consumption around the world amounted to 40 percent more than all the energy consumed by the United Kingdom, an industrialized country with over 65 million people.

-On the plus side, these massive energy consumption figures are much better than past projections.
+On the plus side, these massive data center energy consumption figures are much better than past projections.
 Between 2005 and 2010, US data center energy usage grew by 24 percent.
-The previous five years were even worse, with energy usage increasing by nearly 90% from 2000 to 2005.
-But from 2010 to 2014, total data center energy consumption grew by a comparatively tiny 4%.
+The previous five years were even worse, with energy usage increasing by nearly 90 percent from 2000 to 2005.
+But from 2010 to 2014, total data center energy consumption grew by a comparatively tiny four percent.
 Researchers expect that growth rate to hold steady at least through 2020.

 Much of these gains are the result of efficiency improvements.
 The economies of scale offered by hyperscale data centers have pushed their Power Usage Effectiveness (PUE) scores lower than their smaller cousins, but smaller enterprise data centers also operate much more efficiently today than they did a decade ago.
-A 2005 Uptime Institute report found that many data centers were so badly organized that only 40% of cold air intended for server racks actually reached them despite the fact that the facilities had installed 2.6 times as much cooling capacity as they needed.
-Since that time, enterprise data centers have improved their efficiency by as much as 80% through the use of low-power chips and solid state drives rather than spinning hard drives.
+A 2005 Uptime Institute report found that many data centers were so badly organized that only 40 percent of cold air intended for server racks actually reached them despite the fact that the facilities had installed 2.6 times as much cooling capacity as they needed.
+Since that time, data center energy efficiency has improved by as much as 80 percent through the use of low-power chips and solid state drives rather than spinning hard drives.

-Improvements in server technology, specifically server virtualization, has also delivered substantial efficiency gains.
+Improvements in server technology, specifically server virtualization, has also delivered substantial improvements in data center power consumption.
 Today’s servers are not only more powerful and efficient, but better data management practices have made it possible to utilize more of each server’s total capacity.
-Where companies were purchasing 15% more servers each year than the previous one in the early 2000s, annual server shipment growth has held steady at 3% since 2010 and is not expected to grow before 2020.
+Considering that the move to large data centers capable of leveraging sustainable energy solutions has caused a massive spike in server spending, it’s reassuring to know that facilities will be getting everything they can out of this hardware.

 Consolidation also played an important role in keeping power demands under relative control.
 With the rapid growth of cloud computing, organizations have increasingly abandoned private data centers and server closets in favor of colocation or on-demand services.
 Since most of these solutions ran on inefficient and energy-hungry legacy hardware, exporting their IT infrastructure to data centers actually proved to be a net positive in terms of efficiency.

 Unfortunately, these efficiency improvements represent “low-hanging fruit” that has already been plucked.
 The easiest and most viable efficiency changes have long since been implemented, causing the overall efficiency trend to flatten in recent years.
-Google, for instance, boasts an impressive PUE of 1.12 across its data centers worldwide, which is only slightly off the theoretically perfect score of 1.0.
-While this score is an undeniably laudable achievement, it does little to address the overall energy consumption of data centers, which continues to increase every year.
+Google, for instance, boasts an impressive PUE of 1.11 across its data centers worldwide, which is only slightly off the theoretically perfect score of 1.0.
+While this score is an undeniably laudable achievement, it does little to address overall data center power consumption, which continues to increase every year.

-Many data centers have made a commitment to sustainability by turning to sources of renewable energy.
+Many data centers have made a commitment to sustainable energy solutions by turning to sources of renewable power.
 Although the current nature of renewable power in the US makes it difficult for data center providers to rely on it as a primary source of energy, there are a number of ways, such as the purchase of Renewable Energy Credits (RECs), it can be used to supplement energy needs to improve the overall carbon footprint of facilities.

 There’s also good reason to be hopeful that unexpected technological solutions wait just over the horizon.
 Despite all the developments of the 21st century, many core principles of computing architecture have gone largely unchanged since their invention many decades ago.
 Processors, for example, have become smaller and more powerful, but they still operate according to the same principles as their bulkier and slower ancestors.
 Where their transistors were once much slower than the wires connecting them, today the opposite is true.
 Many experts believe we’ve only scratched the surface of what’s possible.

-Although data centers will continue to consume more energy in the future, the twin trends of consolidation and efficiency practices have greatly reduced the overall impact of these facilities.
-Where data centers were once expected to push energy demands to unsustainable levels, developments over the last decade have created an opportunity to research and implement more long term solutions that will continue to allow data centers to serve the needs of the companies and consumers who depend upon their services.
+Although data center power consumption will continue to be an issue in the future, the twin trends of consolidation and efficiency practices have greatly reduced the overall impact of these facilities.
+Where data centers were once expected to push energy demands to unsustainable levels, developments in data center energy efficiency over the last decade have created an opportunity to research and implement more long term solutions that will continue to allow data centers to serve the needs of the companies and consumers who depend upon their services.